waikato-datamining/image-dataset-converter-imgaug/plugins/sub-images.md

 * accepts: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData
 * generates: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData

 Extracts sub-images (incl their annotations) from the images coming through, using the defined regions.
+When using x/y in the suffix, these images can be reassembled using the 'idc-combine-sub-images' tool.

 ```
 usage: sub-images [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]